mattkrick/fast-rtc-peer/README.md

 ### Does it support audio/video?

-Not yet.
-Feel free to PR or open an issue to propose an API!
-For now, it just opens up a single data channel.
+Yes, but you have to use the low-level API.
+Now that WebRTC Stage 3 is finalized & pretty great, I'm open to writing a wrapper around it.
+Open an issue to discuss what that API should look like.

 ## Usage